jayasme/react-http-dom/README.md

 ### Idempotent Methods / Unsafe Methods

-For idempotent methods(aka unsafe methods) like `POST`, `PUT` and `DELETE`, these methods are usually fired by some manual events, so we offer you the functions to let you call them at any moment anytime you want.
-Oppsitely, these methods don't recive any props, you should pass the `uri`,`params` and `options` to the functions when you called and those functions give you the result back through callbacks.
+For idempotent methods(aka unsafe methods) like `POST`, `PUT` and `DELETE`, these methods are usually fired by some manual events, so we offer you the functions to let you call them at any moment you want.
+Instead, these methods don't recieve any props, you should pass the `uri`,`params` and `options` to the functions while you calling and those functions give you the result back through callbacks.

 Example: